ncatlab/nlab-content/pages/0/1/5/0/510/content.md

   \,.
 $$

 There are objects in $Sp(Top)$, though, that do not come from "naively" delooping a space infinitely many times.
 These are the **non-connective spectra**.
-For general spectra there is a notion of [[homotopy groups]] of negative degree.
-The connective ones are precisely those for which all negative degree [[homotopy groups]] vanish.
+For general spectra there is a notion of [[homotopy groups of spectra]] in negative degree.
+The connective ones are precisely those for which all negative degree [[homotopy groups of spectra]] vanish.

 Connective spectra are well familiar in as far as they are in the image of the [[nerve]] operation of the [[Dold-Kan correspondence]]: this identifies [[∞-groupoids]] that are not only connective spectra but even have a _strict_ symmetric monoidal [[group]] structure with non-negatively graded [[chain complex]]es of abelian groups.